Feugon/StockASCII/README.md

 # Stock ASCII Viewer

-Fetches stock data with a Bash script and displays it as an ASCII chart using Python.
+Fetches stock data from the previous day with a Bash script and displays it as an ASCII chart using Python.

 ## Run
 ```bash